Realiserad/fish-ai/README.md

 ### Preview pipes

-To send the output of a pipe to the LLM when completing a command, use the `preview_pipe` option.
+To send the output of a pipe to the language model when completing a command, use the `preview_pipe` option.

 ```ini
 [fish-ai]